ICCV 2025 - Honolulu, Hawai'i

 Reliable Visual Question Answering

 Visual Question Answering (VQA) is a core task in Vision and Language research.
 While models have achieved high accuracy on datasets like VQAv2, their reliability—such as abstaining when uncertain—remains a challenge.
 This task, known as “Selective Prediction,” evaluates models on their ability to be self-aware and handle out-of-distribution data or distribution shifts.
-(Organizers: Tobias Wieczorek and Marcus Rohrbach)

 Details